 More than one unit mascot dog in World War I and World War II gained reputations for predicting artillery barrages.

-The muntjack, a small deer-like animal from Southeast Asia, makes some characteristic "barkings" to alert other members of its species when they know that a tiger is near.
+The muntjac, a small deer-like animal from Southeast Asia, makes some characteristic "barkings" to alert other members of its species when they know that a tiger is near.
 Many animals of other species (and people are not a exception) have learned the meaning of this barking over time and become wary when they hear it.
 Keep in mind that muntjacks are quite small and have a talent for cammouflage, so they can save your life without you even seeing them.

 Similarly, in Africa most animals have learned to keep one eye on the giraffes.
 If the giraffes start running it's because they've seen something worth running from, like a lion.
+Ostriches take on a similar role in areas where they are present but giraffes are not.

 Prosecutor Alice Vachss got a retired seeing eye dog (it was going blind) as a pet.
 Normally it would sleep in her office and ignore everyone, but if it got up while Vachss was interviewing a child abuse victim, that child always would need serious therapy.